SLieve/technicalgrimoire/_games/bone-marshes.md

 The Bone Marshes is a tabletop adventure about getting lost in a burning marsh.
 It’s tailor-made for groups that enjoy exploring complex spaces and drawing maps.

-Join [the Mailing List](https://gumroad.com/technicalgrimoire/follow) for updates about a Bone Marshes sequal: [Marsh Goons](/marsh-goons)!
+Also check out the Bone Marshes sequel: [Marsh Goons](/marsh-goons)!

 <div class="row centerButtons">
   <div class="col-md-6 col-6">